JFK assassination film hoax

 The next danger for the forgers, and those directing them, was that a film expert might “stabilize” the camera jiggles, frame by frame.
 If this “stabilized” film was projected at full speed, the “fast-forward” mistakes would be obvious!

 To avoid this danger, they made sure that any “stabilized” film was only ever shown in slow motion.
 This is how it was shown on TV, in 1975.
 It is also how it was shown on a 1997 DVD and video release!
 Control of the “stabilized” versions made sure that the mistakes stayed secret.
 (For a couple of decades!)

 Using modern computers, it has been possible to stabilize the film and put it back together at full speed.
 The mistakes are now obvious for everyone to see with their own two eyes.

-Unfortunately, it is difficult to show movie clips on a web page at full speed.
-The clips shown below have been created to run at the right speed, by doubling up the frames.
-This does not look as good as the full-speed clips.
+The clips shown below were originally created in 2003, before YouTube, when computers had trouble showing large video clips full-speed.
+These clips were created to run at the right speed by doubling up the frames.
+This does not look as good as the full-speed video on YouTube.

 We will look at the mistakes in the order that they appear in the film.
 Some just look ridiculous; others can actually be shown to be humanly impossible, or violate the laws of physics.

 The first mistake you should look at is called “Connally’s Hat Trick”.
 The Governor of Texas, John Connally, was holding his hat in his hand.
 According to the U.S. Government, he was hit by the “magic bullet” at the same time that JFK got hit in the throat—in other words, when the car is hidden by the sign.
 This bullet supposedly broke his right wrist.
 But after the car comes out from behind the sign, Connally does some sort of superhuman hat-flicking motion—with his broken wrist!